 Buy more, save more?
 That's certainly the case when it comes to insurance, according to Worters.

-Whether it's a combination of home insurance, life insurance, auto insurance, or some kind of specialty insurance, bundling all of your insurance policies with one provider could score you some big savings.
+Whether it's a combination of home insurance, health insurance, auto insurance, or some kind of specialty insurance, bundling all of your insurance policies with one provider could score you some big savings.

 "Some insurance companies will reduce your premium by 5 percent to 15 percent if you buy two or more insurance policies from them," says Worters.
 But it's important to "make certain that this combined price is lower than buying the coverage from different companies."
 If so, you will most likely save a sizable chunk on your insurance payments.